dtaralla/rrise/README.md

 You can [choose](https://www.audiokinetic.com/library/edge/?source=SDK&id=soundengine_integration_plugins.html) to either link statically or dynamically to the Wwise plugins.

-Note that some plugins like _AkMeter_ can only be statically linked and are not available for dynamic linking.
+Note that some plugins like _AkMeter_, _AkVorbisDecoder_ and _AkOpusDecoder_ can only be statically linked and are not available for dynamic linking.

 See [this page](https://www.audiokinetic.com/library/edge/?source=SDK&id=goingfurther_builds.html#wwise_sdk_lib_dependency_requirements_plugins)
 for a list of plugins supported by Wwise, per platform.

 #### Dynamic linking
 This is the default behavior.
-Wwise plugins like _AkRoomVerb_, _AkMeter_, _Motion_ etc. will be loaded at runtime from their respective shared library as needed.
+Wwise plugins like _AkRoomVerb_, _AkParametricEQ_, _Motion_ etc. will be loaded at runtime from their respective shared library as needed.

 Any project relying on dynamic linking for some plugins needs to also deploy their respective *licensed* shared libraries along the final executable (you can do this with a